The Eastern Church

 Syro-Malabar Catholic Church

-Tracing their origins to Saint Thomas the Apostle's mission to Kerala in 52 AD, the Syro-Malabar Church has its own saints, councils, and a heritage entirely distinct from the Syro-Malankara tradition.
+Tracing their origins to Saint Thomas the Apostle's mission to Kerala in 52 AD, with its own saints, councils, and a heritage entirely distinct from the Syro-Malankara tradition.

 Byzantine Rite · Orthodox